tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

 from tqdm.notebook import tqdm
 {% endhighlight %}

-Next we import all required modules which we will use:
+Next, we import all required modules which we will use:

-- numpy : for arrays manipulation
+- `numpy` : for arrays manipulation
-- tensorflow : for tensor operations
+- `tensorflow` : for tensor operations
-- tensorflow.keras : high level neural network library for tensorflow for creating neural networks
+- `tensorflow.keras` : high-level neural network library for tensorflow for creating neural networks
-- pillow : for converting an image to numpy array and numpy array to image, saving out output image.
+- `pillow` : for converting an image to numpy array and numpy array to image, saving out output image.
-- time : for calculating time of each iteration
+- `time` : for calculating the time of each iteration
-- Ipython.display : for displaying images in notebook
+- `Ipython.display` : for displaying images in notebook
-- tqdm: for graphical counters
+- `tqdm`: for graphical counters

 {% highlight python linenos %}